AtaruOhto/express-restful-routes/README.md

 app.use(expressRestfulRoutes.defRoutes(routes));

 /*
-the code above will add the following path helper functions to app.locals.expressRestfulRoutes.
+the code above will add the following path helper functions to res.locals.expressRestfulRoutes.
-These helpers can be called via app.locals.expressRestfulRoutes.
+These helpers can be called via res.locals.expressRestfulRoutes.

 * usersIndexPath() => '/users'      => '/users'
 * usersShowPath(param: string)      => '/users/:param'